Pretty Woman: Plot

-When Edward's attorney, Phillip, suspects that Vivian is a corporate spy after seeing her talking to David at a polo game, Edward reveals the true nature of their relationship.
-However, Phillip later crudely propositions Vivian for her services after Edward is finished with her.
-Vivian feels hurt and angry that Edward exposed her in that way.
-Edward apologizes, admitting that he was jealous of Vivian talking to David and acknowledging that her straightforward personality is having a positive effect on him.
+Edward takes Vivian along as his date to a polo match.
+When Philip sees Vivian talking to David Morse, he tells Edward his suspicions that she is a corporate spy.
+Edward dismisses Philip's concerns by explaining their arrangement.
+With the knowledge of Vivian's true background, the married Philip talks to her alone and crudely propositions her for her services.
+Back in Edward's suite, Vivian is angry with Edward for exposing her in that way.
+He apologizes, admitting that he was jealous of Vivian talking to David.
 Edward takes Vivian by private jet to see La traviata at the San Francisco Opera, a story about a prostitute who falls in love with a wealthy man.
-The story moves Vivian, and she breaks her "no kissing" rule before having sex with Edward.
-After believing Edward has fallen asleep, Vivian confesses her love for him.
+She is moved, and she breaks her "no kissing" rule before having sex with him.
+Believing Edward has fallen asleep, Vivian says she loves him.

-As Edward's return to New York draws near, he offers to help Vivian get off the streets by suggesting that he put her up in a nice condo and provide her with an allowance.
-He promises to visit her regularly.
-However, Vivian is offended by the offer, feeling that Edward is still treating her like a prostitute.
-She recalls a childhood fantasy of being rescued from her abusive home by a knight on a white steed.
-Edward meets with James, but having been changed by his experience with Vivian, he chooses to work with him to save his company instead of dismantling it.
-Meanwhile, Phillip is furious that Edward's new direction has cost him a fortune, so he goes to the hotel to confront him.
-However, he only finds Vivian there.
-Blaming her for Edward's changing character and angry at his business decision, he attempts to rape her.
-When Edward arrives, he punches Phillip and fires him for his behavior.
+As the week is almost finished, Edward offers to get Vivian a condominium and an allowance, promising to visit her regularly.
+However, Vivian feels he is treating her like a prostitute.
+She shares her childhood fantasy of being rescued by a knight on a white steed.
+Edward meets with Morse, but chooses to work with him to save his company instead of dismantling it.
+Philip, furious that Edward's new direction has cost him a fortune, goes to the Beverly Wilshire to confront him.
+He finds Vivian.
+Blaming her for Edward's changes and angry at his business decision, Philip hits her and attempts to rape her.
+Edward arrives, pulls Philip off Vivian, punches him, and fires him.
+After completing his business in Los Angeles, Edward asks Vivian to stay with him for one more night, but only if she wants to, not because he is paying her.
+She gently refuses and leaves after telling him she thinks he has "lots of special gifts".

-After completing his business in Los Angeles, Edward asks Vivian to stay with him for one more night.
-However, he makes it clear that she should only do so if she wants to, not because he is paying her.
-Vivian gently refuses and leaves.
-This rejection prompts Edward to re-evaluate his life, and while being driven to the airport, he asks the chauffeur to detour to Vivian's apartment building.
-He climbs out of the white limousine's sunroof and ascends the fire escape to rescue Vivian, just like the knight in her childhood fantasy.
+Vivian returns to her apartment hotel to pack for her move to San Francisco to get a new job and a high-school diploma.
+She gives her roommate, fellow prostitute Kit De Luca, some money and tells her she has "a lot of potential".
+Kit leaves sex work and enrolls in beauty classes.
+Vivian then waits in the apartment for the bus.
+Edward has the chauffeur take him to her apartment.
+He climbs out of the white limousine's sunroof and ascends the fire escape to "rescue" Vivian, just like the knight in her childhood fantasy.
+When he asks her what happens after the knight rescues her, she responds, "She rescues him right back", and kisses him.